itsalirezajalouli/MaLSTM/README.md

 #   LSTM?!
+Okay so practically...
-okay i'm gonna write an lstm that works on stocks and forcasts them i guess
+i'm wrote an lstm that works on stocks and forex and forcasts the close price based on the 7 or any given last history summaries.
+It was fun writing it.